mcoghill/dsmart2/README.md

 -   `tibble`

-On the topic of package dependencies, I will also note here that either `caret` or `C50` is required for the modelling, though I didn't include it in the above list.
-It depends on the users input, and if `caret` is used then subsequent modelling packages may be required as well.
+On the topic of package dependencies, I will also note here that when a model type is chosen, `mlr3` will attempt to load it and set the model arguments (args.model) before generating samples.
+If the model you are trying to load is not installed, `mlr3` will attempt to install and load it before proceeding.
+If it fails, it will be on the user to install the modelling package.

 If any of the original developers of the `rdsmart()` package get a chance to read/try this, I would greatly appreciate any feedback and criticisms that you may have!
 I didn't do this to step on any of your toes and I hope this isn't coming off as such.
 I had been working with the `terra` package recently and thought that this would be a good exercise at trying some new things out.